 If you live in Canada, you may apply for an unlocatable copyright owner license from the Copyright Board of Canada.
 Licenses may be granted for a five-year period for the use of published copyright works in Canada.
 However, before a license is granted, you must prove to the Copyright Board that you’ve taken every reasonable effort to locate the copyright holder.

 Publishers, archives, television producers and others have obtained these licenses since they were first made available under the 1998 amendments to the Canadian Copyright Act.
 The Copyright Board of Canada provides more information.
 For a primer on unlocatable copyright owner provision in Canada, see the article Orphan Works in Canada: Unlocatable Copyright Owners.

 If you live in a country without an unlocatable copyright owner provision, such as the U.S., you have two choices.
 First, don’t reproduce the work; instead, find another copyright work that suits your needs.
 Second, reproduce the work, fully aware of the risks you’re taking.
 What exactly are those risks?
 And is your organization the kind that accepts low or medium risks of this nature or perhaps no risks?

 Risks Involved in Unauthorized Use of a Work

-- First, you may face paying a copyright fee after using the copyright-protected work.
+- You may face paying a copyright fee after using the copyright-protected work.
 In the worst case scenario, you may be subject to a lawsuit (which would more than likely be settled out of court).

-- Second, you may face public embarrassment by the fact that you used copyright-protected materials without permission.
+- You may face public embarrassment by the fact that you used copyright-protected materials without permission.
 This may be reputationally damaging, especially for a publicly-funded organization or an organization that either creates, licenses or distributes copyright-protected works or other intellectual property.